systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

 Over and over, the fundamental questions concerning the application's design
     come back to [balancing the complexity of features with ease of use].
 To fully enable the syntax highlighting feature, several new typography
-    definitions need to be added to the [theme configuration].
+    definitions need to be added to
+    [the theme configuration used to style this website].
 Each code scope requires its own typography style definition, even if the
     typography styles are shared across multiple scopes.
 Fortunately, I had already designed the typography styles to set properties to